Les bienfaits cachés des plantes sur le moral et la concentration - Verdeia

 Weekly routine

-• Dust the leaves with a microfiber cloth.
+• Dust leaves with a microfiber cloth.

-• Turn the pots a quarter turn.
+• Turn pots a quarter turn.

 • Water deeply then drain completely.
+Check our finger test guide to master watering.

 Weak signal